 1.1 Ten Recommendations for Best Practice

 Incorporating sustainability topics into the corporate agenda is a continuously evolving process.
-However, there are various fundamental criteria that all companies can use as a guide regardless of which stage they are at in the development of their sustainability strategy.
-The following ten recommendations are designed to help listed companies regularly reflect on their sustainable practices and find ways to keep on improving them.
+There are various fundamental criteria that all companies can use as a guide in the development of their sustainability strategy.
+The following ten recommendations are designed to help listed companies regularly reflect on their sustainable practices and to keep on improving them.

 For a company’s sustainability agenda to be effective, it must be supported at the highest level of the hierarchy.
-The executive management is responsible for defining the most important issues and performance indicators, promoting cultural change, and ensuring that employees understand and accept the targets set and the requirements agreed.
+Together with the board, the executive management is responsible for defining the material topics and performance indicators.
+Only through this support from the leadership team can cultural change be fostered, and the defined goals and agreed requirements be embraced and implemented by employees.

 2. Find out what has to change

 A regular sustainability analysis is crucial for identifying gaps and drawing up an action plan for achieving short-, medium- and long-term goals.
-This includes identifying existing structures, processes and systems that need to be either adapted or retained.
+This involves a critical review of structures, processes and systems.
 A review of the company’s documents, organizational structure and management system is a good starting point.
 This sustainability analysis can be performed by consultancy firms or internal committees.

 3. Work with stakeholders

-A company’s sustainability reporting must meet the needs of many stakeholders with different requirements and expectations.
+A company’s sustainability reporting must meet the different requirements and expectations of stakeholders .
 Engaging in dialog with the most important stakeholders and identifying key topics are therefore crucial for aligning the company’s strategy with sustainability factors.
 Furthermore, sustainability information should be actively disclosed and communicated via established communication channels if it is to provide added value, especially for investors.

 4. Set priorities

-The next step should be to set priorities according to the principle of materiality, so that the reporting does not contain irrelevant or too much information.
+The next step should be to set priorities according to the principle of materiality.
+This filters out irrelevant information from the reporting.
 Companies should identify four to eight material topics and review them regularly.
 Reports should be brief and concise and concentrate on the most important issues.
 Secondary information can be provided on the company’s website.
-Last but not least, material information should be published in an integrated report in order to do justice to the interdependence between financial and non-financial information.
+Last but not least, the interdependence between financial and non-financial information should be elaborated, for example in an integrated report.

 5. Introduce sustainability governance

-To achieve a good balance between economic, social, and environmental results, a governance structure for sustainability is required at all levels of the organization.
+To achieve a good balance between economic, social, and environmental results, sustainability governance should be integrated into the governance structure at all levels of the organization.
 A sustainability committee, consisting of members of the board of directors, should develop and monitor the implementation of the sustainability strategy and guidelines.
-Division heads and management are responsible for the coordinated implementation of the sustainability measures defined by the committee and the exchange of information between departments and business units.
+The coordinated implementation of the sustainability measures defined by the committee and the exchange of information between departments and business units is delegated to management and division heads.
 The board of directors should have ultimate responsibility.
 As the highest governing body, the board of directors oversees the achievement of corporate objectives and strengthens stakeholder confidence in the credibility of the company’s sustainability efforts.
 It is recommended to involve external parties such as stakeholders and/or experts.

 6. Review the company’s identity